drschulz/federated-lib-pattern/README.md

 Voila!
 Typescript friendly federated modules, resilient, and no additional federated set up needed on the host!

-To prove it's working, see the console where it's logged which component is being used (remote or fallback).
+To prove it's working, see the console, where it logs which component is being used (remote or fallback).